 Having an ability that can instantly provide information on an enemy’s whereabouts is very useful, especially when so many flankers are currently seeing increased play.
 Whenever Dallas downs an enemy his Target Finder resets, effectively rewarding those that go on the hunt for their foes.

-Kitted out with either the HRM-30KS assault rifle or Devotion DMR, Dallas is more than capable of downing enemies with a few well-placed headshots.
+Kitted out with either the HRM-30KS assault rifle or Devotion DMR, he is more than capable of downing enemies with a few well-placed headshots.
 He also has use of incendiary grenades, which allow him to zone areas with high-player traffic and flush those that are hiding behind cover.

 Those of you who have played round-based shooters like CS:GO and Valorant will know just how important vision is, particularly when you want to pinpoint enemy locations and movements.